Stack Traces#

 This guide uses a simple method to generate stack traces, which works on many modern Linux systems.
 To check whether you can use this simple method, you need to verify whether your system has both systemd-coredump and debuginfod enabled.

-To check whether systemd-coredump is enabled, run:
+To check whether systemd-coredump is enabled, run the following command (without typing the initial $ character):

 $ cat /proc/sys/kernel/core_pattern